pywatemsedem.io package

 str

-pywatemsedem.io.modeloutput.map_rank_sediment_loads(rst_sediexport, threshold, vct_out='rank.shp', rst_endpoints=None, unit='kg')[source]
+pywatemsedem.io.modeloutput.map_rank_sediment_loads(rst_sedi_export, threshold, vct_out='rank.shp', rst_endpoints=None, unit='kg')[source]

-Rank the sediment loads in sediexport (and sewerin) from high to low
+Rank the sediment loads in sedi_export (and sewer_in) from high to low

 This function uses the rank output raster/dataframe of pywatemsedem.io.modeloutput.identify_rank_sediment_loads() to map a vector point file with information on rank, sediment output.